2,5-Dimethoxy-4-fluoroamphetamine: Use and effects

-DOF showed some stimulating effects in humans, but no psychedelic activity, after three doses of 6 mg spaced by one hour.
-Researcher Daniel Trachsel further suspected that the molar refraction of the important 4-substituent in DOF and 2C-F may be too low to activate the serotonin 5-HT_{2A} receptor sufficiently to produce psychedelic effects.
+DOF showed some stimulating effects in humans, but no psychedelic effects, after three doses of 6 mg orally spaced by one hour.
+Daniel Trachsel further suspected that the molar refraction of the important 4-substituent in DOF and 2C-F may be too low to activate the serotonin 5-HT_{2A} receptor sufficiently to produce psychedelic effects.
 DOF more closely mimics the effects of the 4-unsubstituted 2,5-dimethoxyamphetamine than the effects of DOC, DOB, and DOI.

 Pharmacology

+Pharmacodynamics

 The receptor and transporter interactions of DOF have been characterized.
 As with other DOx drugs, it shows affinity for the serotonin 5-HT_{2} receptors and acts as a partial to full agonist of the serotonin 5-HT_{2A} and 5-HT_{2B} receptors.
 However, it shows much lower affinity for the serotonin 5-HT_{2} receptors than many other DOx drugs and a much lower degree of selectivity for the serotonin 5-HT_{2A} receptor over the serotonin 5-HT_{1A} receptor.
-On the other hand, the activational potencies of DOF at the serotonin 5-HT_{2A} and 5-HT_{2B} receptors was similar to those of DOB.
+On the other hand, the activational potencies of DOF at the serotonin 5-HT_{2A} and 5-HT_{2B} receptors were similar to those of DOB.
 The drug lacks significant affinity for the monoamine transporters (MATs), the human trace amine-associated receptor 1 (TAAR1), and various other receptors.

 DOF substituted for DOM in rodent drug discrimination tests, albeit with lower potency than other DOx drugs.

+Chemistry

+Synthesis

+The chemical synthesis of DOF has been described.

+History

+DOF was first described in the scientific literature by Richard Glennon and colleagues by 1982.